spicywebau/craft-odds-and-ends/README.md

 An Entries input that only shows the ancestors of the current Entry.

 ### Search Fields
-Like the Tags input, but for Entries and Categories (without the auto-creation feature).
+Like the Tags input, but for entries and categories (without the auto-creation feature).
+If Craft Commerce is installed, search fields for products and variants are also available.

 ### Disabled Fields
 The same as regular fields, but disabled.
 Useful for situations where you want to integrate with a third party API and store that information in a field but don’t want the user to change it.